 Get Fired Up About Healthier Grilling Practices

 Grilling seems as easy as pressing an ignition switch and adding food.
 But if you want to serve up a nutritionally balanced meal that will fuel your performance (and protect your health), you’ll need to be a bit more mindful about it.
 This cooking method does keep your kitchen cool and allows you to make a whole meal outside.
 But it also offers opportunities for cancer-causing substances or bacteria to make an appearance in your dish.
-Check out these grilling tips so you can be sure to enjoy a healthy, balanced, tasty, and nutritious summer of grilling.
+Check out these grilling tips so you can be sure to enjoy a healthy, balanced, tasty, and nutritious grilling.

 Avoid Common Protein Pitfalls